city-cs-msc/ASDT-Project-TRS/docs/Tasks for analysis.md

 Links to the diagrams will be placed inside the `Analysis.md` file as in the example.

 When you have completed, create a Pull Request with me as a reviewer in order to provide feedback.

+Add appropriate text in your `Analysis.md` file to explain any assumptions or decisions you made during the construction of the artefacts.